Naman-Gayakwad/Naman-Gayakwad/README.md

 * 🌍  I'm based in Betul
 * ✉️  You can contact me at [namangayakwad089@gmail.com](mailto:namangayakwad089@gmail.com)
-* 🧠  I'm learning Flutter and Firebase
+* 🧠  Flutter and Firebase Application developer
 * 🤝  I'm open to collaborating on Websites and Flutter apps
 * :octocat: Most of my projects are available on <a href="https://github.com/Naman-Gayakwad">Github</a>
 * ⚡  Versatility